Priyams1/Sentiment-analysis-using-BERT/README.md

-A Bert based model used for sentiment analysis also used transformers from hugging face for data preprossing
+A Bert based model used for sentiment analysis also used transformers from hugging face for data preprocessing